-๐ฏ๐ฒ Jamaica visa for Brazil citizens
+๐ฏ๐ฒ Jamaica visa for Brazilians

 Brazil passport holders can enter Jamaica visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.